To submit a response to Request for Quote (RFQ).

 ImportantBecause RFQs and commitments contain sensitive financial details, it is common for general contractors to choose to restrict subcontractor access to the Commitments tool and use an alternate process for submitting RFQ responses.
 If you have questions about the correct submission process to use, always contact the contractor's project team for the appropriate guidance.
 If a project team chooses to use an alternate process for submitting RFQ responses, a member of their team can submit responses using these steps: Respond to an RFQ on Behalf of an RFQ Recipient.

 - Required User Permission:

-- Standard' on the project's Commitments tool.
+- Standard' or above on the project's Commitments tool.

 To submit a response to an RFQ in Procore:

 - The RFQ must be in the Out for Pricing or Revise & Resubmit status.

 - Because commitments are typically only visible to user's with 'Admin' permission on the projects Commitments tool, your name must be added to the 'Private' list on the commitment associated with the RFQ.